maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-10-variance-reduction.md

 When Rachel presented her findings about variance reduction to the executive team, the CFO asked the obvious question: "If variance is collapsing, which control structures can we eliminate?"

-Rachel had her list ready:

-**Can be reduced significantly:**
-- Code review (from manual inspection to automated verification)
-- QA testing (from exploratory testing to automated regression)
-- Estimation processes (from planning poker to simple counting)
-- Architectural review (from approval gates to automated compliance checks)

-**Can be eliminated entirely:**
-- Sprint retrospectives about inconsistent quality
-- Style guide enforcement meetings
-- "Cleaning up after Bob" tasks
-- Special review processes for junior developers vs senior developers

-**Need to be redesigned:**
-- Performance reviews (measuring variance management becomes irrelevant)
-- Team structure (grouping by consistency needs rather than skill levels)
-- Hiring criteria (screening for variance sources becomes less important)
+Rachel had her list ready.
+Several processes could be reduced significantly: code review shifting from manual inspection to automated verification, QA testing moving from exploratory testing to automated regression, estimation processes simplifying from planning poker to straightforward counting, and architectural review transitioning from approval gates to automated compliance checks.
+Other activities could be eliminated entirely, including sprint retrospectives focused on inconsistent quality, style guide enforcement meetings, "cleaning up after Bob" tasks, and special review processes distinguishing between junior and senior developers.
+Still others needed to be redesigned: performance reviews where measuring variance management becomes irrelevant, team structures that could group by consistency needs rather than skill levels, and hiring criteria where screening for variance sources becomes less important.

 The CFO did quick math.
 "That's approximately 30-40% of our engineering overhead," he said.
 "That's not automation savings.
 That's variance management costs that evaporate."